 To get my full academic biography, navigate over to my C.V. page.
 You can also read more about my educational background and my pedagogical and scientific skill-sets.
 If you are curious about my current life away from my career, I also describe some of my outside interests.

 I contribute to wikipedia and the wikimedia commons as CXJJensen.
 I also maintain pages on LinkedIn and Academia.edu and have profiles on Google Scholar and ResearchGate.
-I also exist on Google+, although I honestly do not know how to use it very well.
-I am not on Facebook or other social networking sites.
+I also exist on Google+, Facebook, and Twitter.